malramsay64/phd-thesis/01_Methods/Dynamics.md

 $$ \alpha_\text{rotation} = \frac{\langle \Delta \theta^4\rangle} {2\langle \Delta \theta^2  \rangle^2} - 1 $$

-It is additionally possible to investigate the coupling of the rotational and translational heterogeneities which is measured using the parameter $\gamma$.
+It is additionally possible to investigate the coupling of the rotational and translational displacements which is measured using the parameter $\gamma$.

 $$ \gamma = \frac{\langle(\Delta r \Delta\theta)^2 \rangle}